Kathmandu, Nepal- One Day Trip to Chandragiri Hills

 Each action has an equal and opposite reaction

-I was laughing mostly, lost my balance quite a few times and started crawling to refrain any further such situations.
-I almost dropped my phone in the first go.
+I was laughing mostly, lost my balance quite a few times, and started crawling to refrain any further such situations.
+I almost dropped my phone on the first go.
 You should be careful and avoid using phones while walking in such situations.
 Keep supporting each other or ask for help if you need one.
-Relax, breathe and keep taking smaller steps if you are all by yourself.
+Relax, breathe, and keep taking smaller steps if you are all by yourself.
 The paths were not made properly and have been mostly used by the villagers.
 But it was not untouched but also explored by the tourists as one can say after seeing the plastics lying around.

 Some stills from the trek

 The paths were steeper than what we have imagined.
 Our feet were continuously on our toes and we were panting heavily.
 Our legs were shivering and we didn’t have the option of resting.
 Because the sun was going down eventually.
 But what keeps us moving was the confidence of those two little kids who were fearless and jumping like the monkeys.
 They were motivating us through their actions and smiles.
-How you take things at the worse situation is something you learn from yourself only.
+How you take things in the worse situation is something you learn from yourself only.
 It teaches patience and makes your will power strong.
 They walked with us till we reach the village and then waved us goodbye with a broad smile on their faces.
 We were happy and thankful at the same time.
-We have completed our journey on time and was tired, happy and content.
+We have completed our journey on time and were tired, happy, and content.

 I have viewed some breathtaking beauties, scenes, smelled the wood, greens, and the air learned a lot from this mesmerizing experience.
 How maintaining balance at various things and also during the trek is so important.
 To be carefree, let go of all our doubts & regrets, and the learning list goes on.